sharepointoscar/JCasC/README.md

 * Branding Jenkins using the Simple Theme Plugin and specifying a Theme -  because who likes the default UI???
 * Configuring Jenkins to use OAuth against GitHub - Most companies do not use the Jenkins db for users, that is just not possible in the Enterpise.

-# Reference
-There is a vibrant and active community.

-View the [wiki](https://wiki.jenkins.io/display/JENKINS/configuration+as+code+plugin) page.
-See [presentation slides](https://docs.google.com/presentation/d/1VsvDuffinmxOjg0a7irhgJSRWpCzLg_Yskf7Fw7FpBg/edit?usp=sharing) from Jenkins World 2018.

-Join the Jenkins Configuration as Code (JCasC) office hours meeting scheduled for every second Wednesday.
-Use the Hangout on Air link from our [Gitter](https://gitter.im/jenkinsci/configuration-as-code-plugin) chat channel.
-As an alternative, use the link from the [invitation](https://calendar.google.com/event?action=TEMPLATE&tmeid=MmdwdTE1cTFvaGw1NGUycGxqdWUwcXExaWFfMjAxODA3MjVUMDcwMDAwWiBld2VAcHJhcW1hLm5ldA&tmsrc=ewe%40praqma.net&scp=ALL).
-See previous [meeting minutes](https://docs.google.com/document/d/1Hm07Q1egWL6VVAqNgu27bcMnqNZhYJmXKRvknVw4Y84/edit?usp=sharing).